7mdz9/Frontend-app/README.md

 - Global error boundaries using `AppErrorBoundary.jsx`
 - Basic unit test setup included with Jest (`jestSetup.js`)
 - Modular screens and reusable components for easy testing

 ---
+## Prerequisites
+Before running the app, make sure you have the following installed:

+Node.js (v16 or later recommended)

+Expo CLI: Install globally using npm install -g expo-cli

+Git (to clone the repository)

+Expo Go app on your mobile device
+→ iOS App Store
+→ Google Play Store

+---